banovik/NameThatSpotify/README.md

 ## 🎮 How to Play

 ### For Admins:
-1. Click "Login as Admin" on the landing page
+1. Enter the admin password and click "Login as Admin" on the landing page
 2. Authorize with your Spotify account
 3. Enter a Spotify playlist URL
 4. Click "Play" on any track to start the game